 The 3 major classifications of CDL licenses are Class A, Class B and Class C. With a Class A CDL license a driver can use a commercial vehicle (C.M.V.) to pull a trailer over 10,000 pounds.
 The Class B license allows the CMV driver to pull a trailer under 10,000 pounds.
 And a Class C license covers large passenger vehicles and vehicles used to haul HAZMAT.

-What is a Class C CDL License?
+Class C CDL License

 Class C License – Large passenger vehicles and vehicles used to haul hazardous materials are covered by a Class C CDL.
 Class C licenses are required for vehicles that carry more than 16 passengers (including the driver).
 Any vehicle carrying hazardous materials require a placard.
 Selective agents also require a Class C CDL to operate.